 3. Lord Rama killed Ravana and left the mark of victory of good over evil.
 After 14 years of exile, Lord Ram returned to his kingdom Ayodhya with his wife Sita.
 In north India, Hindus celebrate Diwali for the return of their Lord Rama to the city Ayodhya after defeating the evil king Ravana.
 The people of Ayodhya illuminated the entire Ayodhya city with lamps of ghee.

 4. Goddess Laxmi blesses people with wealth and happiness on Diwali.
 People illuminate their homes and paths with light for the arrival of Goddess Lakshmi and to remove all the darkness of life.

-The cleanliness of the houses, lighting with lamps, and decoration is very important for visiting Goddess Lakshmi’s to your house.
-It is believed that on this day Lakshmi, the Goddess of wealth and good fortune, visit the homes of devotees.
+The cleanliness of the houses, lighting with lamps, and decoration are very important for visiting Goddess Lakshmi’s to your house.
+It is believed that on this day Lakshmi, the Goddess of wealth and good fortune, visits the homes of devotees.

 5. In Jainism Diwali is the day when the last of the 24 Thirthankaras (Great Teachers), Lord Mahavira attained ‘Nirvana’.

 6. Sikhs celebrate Diwali as on this occasion their teacher Guru Hargobind Ji was released from the captivity of Mughal ruler Jahangir in Gwalior along with several Hindu kings.

 7. In South India Deepavali is more a festival of lights than crackers, It is not a festival for returning of king Rama to Ayodhya but it is about “Narakasura Vadha“.
 Narakusara was killed by Krishna and they celebrate Diwali in commemoration of the victory of Lord Krishna over the demon Naraka.